AdeDeepFishing/japan-101-for-foreigners/jobs/job-hunt.md

 ### 💬 Connect & Network

 - Message recruiters after applying, *don't be shy*
-- There are tons of people applying, so connect and say something will def stand out a lot
+- Tons of people are applying, so connecting and saying something will def stand out a lot
 - Ask about the role, express interest, and request interviews
 - Go to tech events, networking meetups, and hiring expos:
   - Use **Meetup.com**, **Lu.ma**, or Discord groups